scenerystack/community/docs/learn/scenery-basics.md

 <div id="a11y-siblings-example" class="sandbox-example"></div>
 <script type="module" async src="/js/scenery-basics/a11y-siblings-example.js"></script>

+It is also possible to trigger alerts via [ARIA live](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) to users when specific events happen (here we will make alerts visible at the bottom of your screen):

+<div id="a11y-alerts-example" class="sandbox-example"></div>
+<script type="module" async src="/js/scenery-basics/a11y-alerts-example.js"></script>

 The [Scenery Accessibility](./scenery-accessibility.md) guide has more information on how to use Scenery's accessibility features.

 ## Instances